- At the command prompt, type

 view the filter coefficients.

 This shows the filter uses 11 symmetrical coefficients.
-This will require a minimum of six multiplications.
-This is indeed what is shown at the end of the Configure the System Generator Blocks section where the final hardware is using six DSP48 components, the FPGA resource used to perform a multiplication.
+This requires a minimum of six multiplications.
+This is indeed what is shown at the end of the HDL Blocks section where the final hardware is using six DSP48 components, the FPGA resource used to perform a multiplication.

 The current design samples the input at a rate of 20 MHz.
 If the input is sampled at 6 times the current frequency, it is possible to perform all calculations using a single multiplier.